 - Preheat the oven to 200C/180Fan/400F.
 Grease and line a large baking tray.

-- Place all of the dry ingredients in a large mixing bowl.
-Stir lightly to combine.
+- Place the flour, baking powder, salt, mixed spice and ground cinnamon in a large mixing bowl.
+Stir lightly to combine everything together.

-- Add the treacle and 200ml Milk and gently mix to a soft dough.
-If there are lots of crumbs sitting at the bottom of the bowl and the dough seems dry, add some extra milk, 1 tbsp at a time.
+- Make a well in the centre of the flour mixture.
+Pour in the melted butter, sugar and treacle mixture.
+Pour in 200ml of the milk and gently mix to a soft dough.
+If there are lots of crumbs sitting at the bottom of the bowl and the dough seems dry, add some extra milk, 1 tablespoon at a time.
 The dough should be soft and slightly sticky, but not too sticky it's difficult to handle.

 - Turn the dough out onto a floured work surface.
 Using your hands, gently pat the dough out into a circle, about 1 inch thick.
 Using a large scone cutter, cut out rounds of dough and place on the baking tray.